Skip to main content

 How long do composite fillings last?

-They last around 7–12 years depending on location, bite force, and oral hygiene.
+Composite fillings typically last 7–12 years depending on location in the mouth, bite force, and daily oral hygiene.

 Yes.
 Composite resin is carefully shade-matched to blend seamlessly.